dmitriyK1/angular-refresher/readme.md

 ```
 ================================================================================

-**Use ng-strict-di attribute on ng-app to ensure all functions with dependencies are properly annotated**
+**Use ng-strict-di attribute on ng-app to ensure all functions with dependencies are properly annotated & to improve performance**

+The performance gain lies in the fact that the injected modules are annotated explicitly, hence they don’t need to be discovered dynamically.

 ```html
 <div ng-app="myApp" ng-strict-di>